-If you encounter a screen that appears smaller or larger than your monitor’s displayable size in either Windows 11 or Windows 10, you can explore the following solutions to rectify the issue.
+If you encounter a screen that appears smaller or larger than your monitor’s displayable size in either Windows 11 or Windows 10, you can try the solutions in this guide to fix the issue.

 Also see: 16:10 vs 16:9 Aspect Ratio for Gaming: Which is Better?